-Use of estimates The preparation of financial statements are in confirmity of Ind AS which requires the Management to make estimate and assumptions that affect the reported amount of assets and liabilities as at the Balance Sheet date.
-The estimates and assumptions used in the accompanying financial statements are based upon the Management's evaluation of the relevant focts and circumstances as at the date of the financial statements.
-Accurate reviewed on a periodic basis.
+The preparation of financial statements are in confirmity of Ind AS which requires the Management to make estimate and assumptions that affect the reported amount of assets and liabilities as at the Balance Sheet date, reported amount of revenue and expenses for the year and disclosures of contingent liabilities as at the Balance Sheet date.
+The estimates and assumptions used in the accompanying financial statements are based upon the Management's evaluation of the relevant facts and circumstances as at the date of the financial statements.
+Actual results could differ from these estimates.
+Estimates and underlying assumptions are reviewed on a periodic basis.
 Revisions to accounting estimates, if any, are recognized in the year in which the estimates are revised and in any future years affected.
 Refer Note 3 for detailed discussion on estimates and judgments.